niner/Inline-Perl5/README.md

 # BUILDING

 You will need a perl 5 build with the -fPIC option (position independent code).
-Most distributions build their Perl 5 that way, when you use perlbrew, you have to build it as
+Most distributions build their Perl 5 that way.
+When you use perlbrew, you have to build it as:

-    perlbrew install perl-5.20.0 -Duseshrplib
+    perlbrew install perl-5.20.0 -Duseshrplib --multi

-Once you have a position independet perl 5, find the shared library, and export its path as an environemnt variable
+Once you have a position independet perl 5, find the shared library, and export its path as an environemnt variable:

     export P5SO=/usr/lib/libperl.so.5.20